oat-sa/taohub-articles/forge/workflow-engine/process-definition-model.md

 The connectors link several activities together to define the process flow.

-A basic representation of simple conditional process can be found on the diagram below\
+A basic representation of simple conditional process can be found on the diagram below<br/>
 ![](../resources/process_model_architecture_diagram.png)

 2. Activity definition